napari/island-dispatch/source/blog/sustainability_survey.md

 # Towards long-term sustainability for napari

 The napari project has had a big year, with lots of new releases, community initiatives, and an expanding core team.
-In this post, we want to share the work supported by our current grant funding, the ongoing effort required to maintain the project, our current thoughts for ensuring napari’s long-term financial sustainability and the new funding models we’re exploring to support the project’s needs.
-We’ve also prepared a short survey to hear your thoughts, and your feedback will help guide our next steps.
+In this post, we want to share the work supported by our current grant funding, the ongoing effort required to maintain the project, our current thoughts for ensuring napari’s long-term financial sustainability and the new funding models that we’re exploring to support the project’s needs.

-Please fill out [the survey](https://napari.typeform.com/sustainability) by November 1st!
+We want **your** thoughts and feedback, so please **fill out [this short survey](https://napari.typeform.com/sustainability) by November 1st** to help guide our next steps!

 ## Looking ahead